WeAreWizards/blog/content/articles/tera-template-engine.md

 *Reading time: ~15 minutes.*

 Back in October 2015, I tried [Rust for web services](https://blog.wearewizards.io/trying-rust-for-web-services) and found the ecosystem lacking at the time.
-I've been working on porting some of the tools we use in [Proppy](https://proppy.io/) to Rust: [jwt](https://crates.io/crates/jsonwebtoken), [bcrypt](https://crates.io/crates/bcrypt) (granted that Argon2 seems superior) and a [migration tool](https://crates.io/crates/dbmigrate).
+That's why I've been working on porting some of the tools we use in [Proppy](https://proppy.io/) to Rust: [jwt](https://crates.io/crates/jsonwebtoken), [bcrypt](https://crates.io/crates/bcrypt) (granted that Argon2 seems superior) and a [migration tool](https://crates.io/crates/dbmigrate).
 While I mostly do SPAs these days and don't write many templates in the backend, I still need one for some occasions.
 Being a Python, I like [Jinja2](http://jinja.pocoo.org/docs/dev/) and [Django templates](https://docs.djangoproject.com/en/1.9/topics/templates/#the-django-template-language).
 Here's how I attempted to port them to Rust and the result is [Tera](https://github.com/Keats/tera/).
 <!-- PELICAN_END_SUMMARY -->

 ## Goals and philosophy